 Of course, there are also various theorems about general classes of numbers that distinguish rational from irrational numbers.

-The mediaeval Arabic mathematicians were the first to treat irrational numbers algebraically as numbers (rather than geometrically as ratios of magnitudes); they applied algebra to square roots, cube roots, etc. However, they seem to have implicitly believed that all real numbers were expressible using such roots, which we now know is false even for some algebraic numbers, such as the root of .
+Mathematicians coming from the cultures of the Islamic Golden Age (particularly Abu Kamil?) were the first to treat irrational numbers algebraically as numbers (rather than geometrically as ratios of magnitudes); they applied the algebra of Al-Khwarizmi? to square roots, cube roots, etc. (Ultimately, Omar Khayyam developed a general method to find the real roots of any cubic polynomial.)
+However, they seem to have implicitly believed that all real numbers were expressible using such roots (radical number?s), which we now know is false even for some algebraic numbers, such as the real root of .
 In any case, they only used such numbers.

-In the early modern era, Latin mathematicians began work with imaginary number?s, which are necessarily irrational.
-They subsequently proved the irrationality of pi?, e?, and their powers, which ultimately led to the discovery that they were transcendental (whereas square roots, and even the root of , are by definition algebraic).
-Leonhard Euler and Joseph Lagrange? popularised continued fraction?s (see below) to study both rational and irrational numbers.
+Later, European mathematicians of the early modern era (particularly Cardano?, Tartaglia?, and Ferrari?) had begun work with imaginary numbers, which are necessarily irrational.
+Following this, Lambert? and Legendre succeeded in proving the irrationality of pi, e, and their powers, which ultimately led to the conjecture that they were transcendental (whereas radical numbers, and even the root of , are by definition algebraic); this conjecture was later established by Hermite? and Lindemann?.
+Around this time, Euler and Lagrange? popularized continued fractions (see below) to study both rational and irrational numbers.

-During the 19th century, people sometimes wrote of the problem of defining irrational numbers.
+During the arithmetization of analysis? in the 19th century, people sometimes wrote of the problem of ‘defining irrational numbers’.
 The actual issue here was defining real numbers in general; one could define rational numbers algebraically, leaving only the irrational numbers as the problem.
 However, this may be a red herring; one could just as easily define algebraic numbers algebraically and say that the problem is defining transcendental numbers; indeed, it was only with the discovery that such numbers as and are irrational that work on this problem came to life.
-On the other hand, it’s not clear that anybody could completely work out the order properties of algebraic numbers without already coming upon Richard Dedekind’s solution.
-In any case, specific irrational algebraic numbers such as posed no difficulty to 19th-century constructive algebraists such as Leopold Kronecker?.
+On the other hand, it's not clear that anybody could completely work out the order properties of algebraic numbers without already coming upon Dedekind's solution.
+In any case, specific irrational algebraic numbers such as posed no difficulty to the finitist methods used by such algebraists as Leopold Kronecker?.

-To this day, there are various specific real numbers (such as , the Euler constant? , etc) whose rationality or irrationality is unknown.
+To this day, there are various specific real numbers (such as , the Euler–Mascheroni constant , etc.) whose rationality or irrationality is unknown.
 In constructive mathematics, this makes it unproved that these numbers are rational or irrational (although the double negation of this statement can be proved for any real number).
 The question of whether is rational or irrational is part of a famous illustration of the nature of constructive vs nonconstructive proof.
-(There is an easy nonconstructive proof that there exist irrational numbers and such that is rational; let be and let be either or , depending on whether the latter is rational or irrational.
-A constructive proof is much harder, but in the end it is more specific; once we prove that is irrational, say with a constructive version of the Gelfond-Schneider theorem?, we know what should be.)
+(Namely, there is a cheap and easy nonconstructive proof that there exist irrational numbers and such that is rational: let be and let be either or , depending on whether the latter is rational or irrational.
+A constructive proof that decides which of these is the case is much harder: turns out to be irrational, by a constructive version of the Gelfond–Schneider theorem?.1)